zhaqenl/zhaqenl.github.io/en/src/excerpts.md

   hold fast to the cliches of our forebears.
 We subject all facts to a prefabricated set of interpretations.
 We enjoy the comfort of opinion without the discomfort of thought.

+##### Keith Richards

+- All the contortions we go through just not to be ourselves for a few hours.

 ##### Kevin Simler & Robin Hanson (The Elephant in the Brain)